ionStici/frontend/react/redux/core-redux-api.md

 ## getState

-- `store.getState()` returns the current value of the store's state.
+`store.getState()` returns the current value of the store's state.

-- Internally, when the store executes its reducer, it uses `store.getState()` as the state argument.
+Internally, when the store executes its reducer, it uses `store.getState()` as the state argument.

-The store calls the reducer like this:

 ```js
 toggleReducer(store.getState(), { type: "toggle" });